tayheau/convolution_fast/README.md

 As a result, both techniques play crucial roles in accelerating the convolutional operations that dominate the computing time of modern neural networks.
 The continued development of such "fast" algorithms is essential to further improving the performance and scalability of deep learning models, especially as models and datasets grow larger.

+You can find the code for this blog on this [git](https://github.com/tayheau/convolution_fast), feel free to use it for your own projects.

 ## References

 <a id="1">[1]</a> : Andrew Lavin and Scott Gray. *Fast Algorithms for Convolutional Neural Networks.* 2015. [arXiv:1509.09308](https://arxiv.org/abs/1509.09308) [cs.NE].